NJOYInc/basic-data/README.md

 ===
 Once an hour, about 5 minutes after the hour, Sailthru exports new data.
 The stakeholder should be able to refresh her dashboard and see the new data.

-We want to store our data in a colunmnar data warehouse like Redshift.
+We want to store our data in a columnar data warehouse like Redshift.
 Design the tables that the ingested data will be inserted into.

 Write a basic program that retrieves the newly created file, extracts the contents, and inserts the file into their respective database tables.
 You do not need to connect to S3 for this exercise.
 Just read the file from the filesystem.